nlesc-eTAOC/pyTAMS/docs/Validation.rst

 `pyTAMS` examples suite.
 It is an interesting case to consider since `Lestang et al. <LestangTAMS>`_ used this model while developing the TAMS algorithm.
-In contrast with the :ref:`Theory Section <sec:Theory>`, the OU process do not feature multistability, but we are interested in predicting the occurrence of extreme values of the process.
+In contrast with the :ref:`Theory Section <sec:Theory>`, the OU process does not feature multistability, but we are interested in predicting the occurrence of extreme values of the process.

 Before jumping into TAMS results, we can provide an estimate of the process